 - Not the best for collaboration

-Right out of the gate, Wrike's task management features are a breeze to understand, making even complex projects easy to follow with preset charts.
-Additionally, the team communication features are easy as well, with everything found on a single message board for everyone to see.
-However, you'll need the more expensive plans for features like resource management, automations, and a form builder.
+Right out of the gate, Wrike’s task management features are a breeze to understand, making even complex projects easy to follow with preset charts.
+Additionally, the team communication features are easy as to get to grips with as well, with everything found on a single message board for everyone to see.
+However, you’ll need the pricier plans for features like resource management, automations, and a form builder.

 Wrike pricing vs Trello pricing